-- 2. After consultation with Medical Control, document refusal, complete the Release of Medical Responsibility Form (example pp.46-47) and have the patient sign the form.
+- 2. After receiving concurrence by Medical Control to accept refusal, complete the Release of Medical Responsibility Form (example pp.46-47) and have the patient sign the form.
 If a minor, this form must be signed by a legal guardian.
 MINORS CANNOT REFUSE CARE AND TRANSPORTATION TO THE HOSPITAL! - 3.
 A witness to the patient's release of services must also sign the release form.
 If available, it is preferable to have a police officer at the scene act as the witness.
 If police are not present, any other bystander may act as witness.
 However, their name, address and telephone number should be obtained and written on the back of the report.